 This handbook, written by Certified Rangeland Manager Lisa Bush, is an excellent resource for small agencies and land trusts that do not have a range manager on staff.
 The handbook provides an introduction to the use of grazing as a conservation tool, basic terms and concepts, and an overview of the many factors to consider when developing a grazing program.
 Open handbook.

 California Rangeland Conservation Coalition (CRCC) Visit Site

 The California Rangeland Conservation Coalition is a groundbreaking partnership between ranchers, environmental organizations, scientists, and government agencies, united around a shared mission of conserving working rangelands.
 Their purpose is “to create a productive forum for diverse interests to discuss issues facing California’s ranching community and natural resources and to identify solutions.”

 The Central Coast Rangeland Coalition is a non-profit, consensus-driven organization of rangeland managers and professionals dedicated to improving the sustainability of central coast rangelands and associated livestock operations and communities.
 Its activities include biannual meetings that focus on current issues important to ranchers, agency land managers, planners, conservation organizations, and agency technical assistance providers.
-The link, hosted by the Elkhorn Slough Coastal Training Program, has archived workshop materials, relevant publications, and other information related to CCRC efforts.
+The link, hosted by University of California Agriculture and Natural Resources, has archived workshop materials, relevant publications, and other information related to CCRC efforts.